Dantevg/Cloud/errors.md

 **Fix:** Check your spelling and CAPS.

 #### Username already exists.
 Choose another
-**What:** In the register process, you chose an username that was already token.
+**What:** In the register process, you chose an username that was already taken.
 **Fix:** Like the error code said, choose another.